GoogleCloudPlatform/ai-ml-recipes/README.md

 3) Clone this repository by running
      ```git clone https://github.com/GoogleCloudPlatform/dataproc-ml-quickstart-notebooks.git```
 4) Install requirements by running ```pip install -r requirements.txt```
-5) Start running the notebooks using one of the approaches:
+5) Start running the notebooks using one of the approaches using the Dataproc Jupyter Plugin:
-   5.1) Dataproc Jupyter Plugin - Create a Dataproc Serverless Notebooks, after creating a Runtime Template with your desired Dataproc config, and use it as a Jupyter kernel when executing the notebooks
+   5.1) Create a Dataproc Serverless Notebooks, after creating a Runtime Template with your desired Dataproc config, and use it as a Jupyter kernel when executing the notebooks
-   5.2) Dataproc Jupyter Plugin - Create a Dataproc Cluster with your desired Dataproc config, and use it as a Jupyter kernel when executing the notebooks
+   5.2) Create a Dataproc Cluster with your desired Dataproc config, and use it as a Jupyter kernel when executing the notebooks
-   5.3) Dataproc Workspaces - Create a Dataproc Workspaces environment using the Console UI

 ## Contributing
 See the contributing [instructions](./CONTRIBUTING.md) to get started contributing.